alek-tech/ZoomToVimeo/README.md

 Description:

-ZoomToVimeo is a Python script that uses Zoom's and Vimeo's API to download specific or all cloud recordings from a Zoom Businnes account, save them locally and then upload them to a Vimeo Businnes account.
+ZoomToVimeo is a Python program that uses Zoom's and Vimeo's API to download specific or all cloud recordings from a Zoom Businnes account, save them locally and then upload them to a Vimeo Businnes account.
 All via simple command line inputs.

 Download options for Zoom videos include: